EesunMoon/EesunMoon/README.md

-# Eesun Moon - AI and Data Science Enthusiast
+# Eesun Moon - ML/AI and Data Science Enthusiast

-I am a **Master's student** at Columbia University, pursuing a Master of Science in Computer Science.
+I am currently pursuing a **Master of Science in Computer Science** at Columbia University, with a strong foundation in Machine Learning, Artificial Intelligence, and Natural Language Processing.
 I also hold a **Bachelor of Engineering** in Intelligent Mechatronics Engineering and Data Science from Sejong University, hold in February 2024.

 ## Research Interests
 Machine Learning, Artificial Intelligence, Data Science, Affective Computing, Natural Language Processing (NLP), Multimodal Processing